FICO Credit Scores: What Do They Mean?

-Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.
+Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage comes down to just one number.

-All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
-Fair Isaac and Cooriginally developed this score. .
+All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+The original FICO was developed by Fair Isaac and Company.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, each agency uses the following to build your credit score:
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to build a credit score:

-- Credit History - How many years have you had credit?
+- Your Credit History - How long have you had credit?

-- Balances on your Credit Cards - How many accounts?
-How much do you owe?
+- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-To improve your FICO score, you must get the reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac, the corporation that invented the original FICO score, sells credit scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three agencies.
-They also provide information and tools that can help you improve your FICO score.
+Before you can improve your credit score, you have to know your score and make sure that the credit reports from each reporting agency are correct.
+Fair Isaac, the company that invented the original FICO credit score, sells scores on its website: myFICO.com.
+It's inexpensive to get your FICO score from all three reporting agencies, along with your credit report.
+They also provide information and online tools that help you improve your credit score.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.

 Want to know more about credit scores?
 Give us a call: (407) 889-4321.